 This makes the fibroid blood vessels tighten and shut down, cutting off the blood supply to the fibroid.
 This procedure can affect fertility and should not be used if you wish to become pregnant in the future.

-Uterine artery embolisation (UAE) is a procedure where a catheter is used to deliver small particles that block the blood supply to the womb (uterus).
+Uterine artery embolisation (UAE) is a procedure where a catheter is used to deliver small particles that block the blood vessels supplying the fibroids.
 This causes the fibroids to shrink.
-This is an effective treatment option for women with fibroids who do not wish to become pregnant.

 As with any procedure, there are risks and potential complications associated with it such as ovarian failure, infection, vaginal discharge…